JackAdams/temple/README.md

 When hovered over, the name of the template shows, along with a number that shows which rendered instance of the template this represents (since the last hard browser refresh).

-Click on any element to see the data context of the element as pretty JSON.
+Click on any element to see the data context of the element.